 The Internet and Voice over Internet Protocol (VoIP) has expanded repeater linking exponentially, making worldwide communication through a local repeater commonplace.
 Two Internet linking systems, IRLP and EchoLink, have reached critical mass in the US and are available almost everywhere.
+The D-STAR and DMR digital systems also have a significant Internet linking component.
 A brief overview is included here; more information may be found in the Digital Communications supplement on the Handbook CD.